 This Smoke Hollow Grill is the perfect example of a portable grill that is inexpensive, but that still uses some of the best materials available.
 The construction is all stainless steel, including the grilling surface, and it incorporates a hood and even a warming rack.
 The best part thing about this grill is that it can usually be purchased in the sub-$100 price range.
 Although it’s not going to replace your main standalone grill at home, it’s a good option if you want one of the longest lasting gas barbecue grills for camping, picnics, or impromptu grilling at home for a small family.

 What happens when you start looking at price points in the upper mid-range and high end?
-You get options like the Weber Genesis E-330.
+You get options like the Weber Genesis II LX S-340.
 This is an excellent family grill that would also be perfect for parties and cookouts.
-It has three burners and a side searing station, and, as you should expect at this price, the majority of the construction is stainless steel.
+It has three high performance stainless steel burners with stainless steel Flavorizer bars, and, as you should expect at this price, the majority of the construction is stainless steel.
 Even the front doors for the inside storage compartment are made from stainless steel, which is a great move by Weber, especially considering that the doors are non-structural and have no bearing on the quality of the cooking surface.
 It shows that Weber has aimed for longevity of this product, which is something that the company has always been known for.
 The cooking grid on this grill is made from thick, solid, stainless steel, which will resist corrosion, it won’t chip like an enameled surface, and it should last the lifetime of the grill.
 This is an example of a grill that could easily last for five years and beyond.

 Bull Outdoor Products 69008 Premium Drop in Grill